 A cybersecurity program that complies with the new NYDFS Cybersecurity Regulation will adhere to several key requirements, aligned to the NIST Cybersecurity Framework:

 It is important to note that many states do continue to require a written cybersecurity program as part of their own data security laws; however, these particular cybersecurity programs do not give organizations the wiggle room to recover from an error or not be threatened by a lawsuit.

-Utilizing this defense, businesses are now able to deny liability in cases where they are being accused of not implementing any form of cybersecurity following a significant breach in data.
+Utilizing this defense, businesses can now deny liability in cases where they are being accused of not implementing any form of cybersecurity following a significant breach in data.
 The measures that both Ohio and Utah have taken have led many others to admire and wish to follow a similar state-mandated protocol.
-While this current scope of law is limited to these two states, it does not mean organizations should continue to be less than diligent about data security.
-A strong cybersecurity framework can greatly reduce the risk of a breach in the first place without having to worry about the after effect of a detrimental lawsuit in addition to what has already been lost.
+While this current scope of the law is limited to these two states, it does not mean organizations should continue to be less than diligent about data security.
+A strong cybersecurity framework can greatly reduce the risk of a breach in the first place without having to worry about the after-effect of a detrimental lawsuit in addition to what has already been lost.